algorethmpwd/algorethmpwd/README.md

 ## 🏆 Achievements

 - Created Greaper (more details coming soon)
-- Found my first XSS vulnerability (Mom wasn't impressed but I was thrilled)
+- When I found my first XSS vulnerability (Mom wasn't impressed but I was thrilled)
 - Successfully explained to a non-tech friend what a "bug bounty" is without making their eyes glaze over
 - Reached level 99 in overthinking simple problems